JoseCebrian12/Pattern_Recognition_Project/README.md

 # Pattern_Recognition_Project
-Final project for the Pattern Recognition course
+Final project for the Pattern Recognition course.